bflaven/BlogArticlesExamples/convert-csv-2-xml-or-xliff/README.md

 NOTE: I have left a sample data in csv folder and in the dest folder.
 The dest folder is where the .xml or .xliff will be outputted.

 1. **Add your own CSV** with your own columns eg TYPE,STRING,FR,EN
-2. **Define the configuration you want.** See // ---- File outut.
+2. **Define the configuration you want.** See // ---- File output.
 You can choose between .xml or .xliff.
 Feel free to add your template in the folder <b>template</b>
 3. **Define the parameters for reading your CSV.** See // ---- Reading the CSV
 4. **Open the console and go the folder**
 ```